 The capacitor type suitable for the output capacitors can also be used for the input capacitors.
-However, exercise extra caution when tantalum capacitors are used.
+However, exercise additional caution when tantalum capacitors are used.
 Tantalum capacitors are known for catastrophic failure when exposed to surge current, and input capacitors are prone to such surge current when power supplies are connected "live" to low impedance power sources.
+Although tantalum capacitors have been successfully employed at the input, it is generally not recommended.